interpreting-rl-behavior/models--interpreting-rl-behavior/README.md

 All scripts should be run from the root dir.

-First install the package locally.
-Navigate to the folder `train-procgen-pytorch` and use this command in the CLI to install in editable mode:
+First install the package locally, and use the following command to install in editable mode:
 > pip install -e .

 To train the agent on coinrun: